4 High Yield Dividend Stocks to Consider

 High Yield Dividend Stocks to Consider

-In the following sections, we will examine 4 high yield dividend stocks for investors to consider adding to their portfolios in 2023.
+In the following sections, we will examine 4 high yield dividend stocks to consider in 2024.

-We will focus primarily on dividend yields; however, it is important to understand that when investing for income, the dividend yield is just one of many factors to consider.
+For the purposes of this article we will focus on high dividend yield stocks; however, it is important to understand that when investing for income, the dividend yield is just one of many factors to consider.

 A common, and natural, misconception is that the higher the yield the better.
 But this is not necessarily the case.
 A company may have a high dividend yield in the present, but is it sustainable going forward?
 How is it generating the income to make this dividend payment, and will it be able to continue to rely on this income in the future?
 Is there a high risk that you will lose your invested capital?